- Go 99.5%

 browserauthcredential caching with one automatic retry when a stale cached login needs a fresh browser auth flow - local stdio JSON-RPC service methods for targets, query execution, artifact planning, catalog inspection, and reusable sessions

-query inspect currently supports:
+inspect currently supports:

 - catalogs, namespaces, tables, views, view definitions, and table columns on Postgres and Snowflake